temporalio/edu-errstrat-java-code/exercises/handling-errors/README.md

 Application Failures are used to communicate application-specific failures in Workflows and Activities.
-In Activities, throwing an `ApplicationFailure` will cause the Activity to fail.
-However, this unless this Activity is specified as non-retryable, it will retry according to the Retry Policy.
+In Activities, throwing an `ApplicationFailure` will not cause the Activity to fail unless the Activity is specified as non-retryable, it will retry according to the Retry Policy.
 To have an Activity fail when an `ApplicationFailure` is thrown, set it as non-retryable.
 Any other exception that is raised in Java is automatically converted to an `ActivityFailure`